Skip to content

 No Vendor Contracts with Security Provisions

 If you use a cloud-based document management system, a remote IT support service, or a third-party payroll provider, your contracts with those vendors must include explicit security provisions.
-Many preparers assume that major software vendors handle security automatically — but the FTC requires you to verify this contractually and document that verification in your WISP.
+Many preparers assume major software vendors handle security automatically, but the FTC requires you to verify this contractually and document that verification in your WISP.
 Request a SOC 2 Type II report or equivalent attestation from each vendor who touches client data.

 Annual Review Not Performed or Documented